Vomiting in Children 3 Months to 1 Year: Care Instructions

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-• Your child seems very sick or is hard to wake up.
+• Your child is very sick or is hard to wake up.

-Call your doctor now or seek immediate medical care if:
+Contact your doctor now or seek immediate medical care if:

-• Your child seems to be getting sicker.
+• Your child is getting sicker.

 • Your child vomits blood or what looks like coffee grounds.